 Gaming Change Persons and Booth Cashiers who work in New York, Illinois, or Idaho, make the highest salaries.

-How much do Gaming Change Persons and Booth Cashiers make in each U.S. state?
+How much do Gaming Change Persons and Booth Cashiers make in different U.S. states?

 |State||Annual Mean Salary|

-What Tools do Gaming Change Persons and Booth Cashiers Use?
+What Tools & Technology do Gaming Change Persons and Booth Cashiers Use?

 Below is a list of the types of tools and technologies that Gaming Change Persons and Booth Cashiers may use on a daily basis: